SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 💡 **Link to other References**

 - The Event Portal is just one source of information within the organization.
-Addition info on the application may be stored in a github repo, so provide a link.
-A schema may also have a corresponding github or wiki page, so provide a link.
+Addition info on the application may be stored in a GitHub repo, so provide a link.
+A schema may also have a corresponding GitHub or wiki page, so provide a link.
 An event may have been a part of a larger development task tracked in JIRA, so provide a link.
-The point is link to all of the places the organization captures information and ideally link from those places into the event portal so that no matter where you start, you can understand what’s available and the state.
+The point is link to all the places the organization captures information and ideally link from those places into the event portal so that no matter where you start, you can understand what’s available and the state.

 💡 **Provide Examples**